HOW DO I?

 What is a Notice of Adverse Benefit Determination (NOABD)?

-A Notice of Action is often referred to as a NOA.
+A Notice of Adverse Benefit Determination is often referred to as a NOABD.
 This is a form you receive from Monterey County Behavioral Health (County Mental Health Plan) that gives you information about a decision or “action” that was made about why you are not eligible to receive or to continue to receive Medi-Cal specialty mental health and/or substance use disorder services.
 The form will give you specific information on:

 - The specific reason the decision was made.